ConnectivityFoundry/AwaLWM2M/doc/userguide.md

 [Back to the table of contents](userguide.md#contents)

-### Discovering a device's object and resource definitions.
+### Discovering a device's object and resource definitions

 The *awa-client-explore* tool is used to discover the objects and resources that have been defined on the LWM2M server.
 The tool will also list the objects and object-resources that are currently defined within the client daemon.